 In the mid-term, they hope to make 2,000 electric trucks a year.
 Volta Trucks has yet to specify where and how they will make these numbers.

 Update 03 September 2020: Volta Trucks has provided additional details about the Volta Zero and updated some numbers in an online premiere.
 For example, the vehicle is to be built from 2022 onwards by a contract manufacturer in the UK – the pre-series vehicles are known to be built by Prodrive and Astheimer.
-By the end of 2022, 500 units are to be built and then production is to be increased to 5,000 vehicles per year in 2025 – previously the figure was 2,000 units per year.
+By the end of 2022, 500 units are to be built and then production is to be increased to 5,000 vehicles per year in 2025, which is a considerable increase from the expected figure of 2,000 units per year.

 Trials are to be started with a few pre-series vehicles “with Europe’s largest logistics company” in the first half of 2021, as Volta now writes in a blog entry.
 The companies involved were not named specifically, but apparently include “some of the largest parcel delivery and logistics companies in Europe”.